ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 has grid cell coverage assigned from satellite data, and the unmanaged C3 irrigated crop type is currently not used since irrigation requires the crop model to be active.
-The default list of pfts also includes twenty-three inactive crop pfts that do not yet have associated parameters required for active management.
+The default list of pfts also includes twenty-one inactive crop pfts that do not yet have associated parameters required for active management.
 Each of the inactive crop types is simulated using the parameters of the spatially closest associated crop type that is most similar to the functional type (e.g., C3 or C4),